Conditions for Acceptance

 When Death Occurs

 Call 216.444.2200 and tell the operator that you are calling to report a death for the Body Donation Program.
+The death needs to be reported to us two to three hours after death occurs.

 - For additional information, please refer to our Frequently Asked Questions page.